janaom/gcp-de-project-elt-dbt-cloud-run-composer-dataplex/README.md

 <img width="1636" height="727" alt="image" src="https://github.com/user-attachments/assets/ece401fc-b982-4f4e-85e3-de530eaea910" />

 When creating a trigger ("Add trigger"), pay attention to the Event type.
-Event type google.cloud.storage.object.v1.finalized means that the Cloud Run function will be triggered when a new object is successfully finalized (uploaded or overwritten) in the configured GCS bucket (in my case, it's "elt-dev").
+Event type `google.cloud.storage.object.v1.finalized` means that the Cloud Run function will be triggered when a new object is successfully finalized (uploaded or overwritten) in the configured GCS bucket (in my case, it's "elt-dev").
 With all pipeline components ready, simply drop the CSV file into the bucket, and the pipeline will start automatically.

 <img width="1636" height="783" alt="image" src="https://github.com/user-attachments/assets/eb035ff3-a8e5-484a-9e81-10773780284c" />

-In the DAG elt_financial_data_pipeline, there's a task called move_gcs_files_to_proceed that moves processed files to the "proceed" folder, preventing them from being processed repeatedly.
+In the DAG `elt_financial_data_pipeline`, there's a task called `move_gcs_files_to_proceed` that moves processed files to the "proceed" folder, preventing them from being processed repeatedly.
 To understand how this works on the Function side, check the logs.

 <img width="1636" height="737" alt="image" src="https://github.com/user-attachments/assets/45a431d7-8da3-4936-95fa-a347e45d7ba1" />

-It's important to skip the "proceed" folder in the bucket because our event type google.cloud.storage.object.v1.finalized triggers the Cloud Run function for any new object in the GCS bucket.
+It's important to skip the "proceed" folder in the bucket because our event type `google.cloud.storage.object.v1.finalized` triggers the Cloud Run function for any new object in the GCS bucket.
 Without this skip, the Function would be triggered when the "proceed" folder is created.

 The Eventarc trigger invocations dashboard will give you an opportunity to see all details, errors, and whether your Function can trigger the DAG.